katharina-lang/rlhf/README.md

 ![obs-action-buffer](/readme_images/obs_action/pairs_stack.png)

 After the agent-environment interaction is finished for the entire iteration, the data arrays are reshaped.
-The environment's data is concatenated and the original observation-action pairs gare reconstructed.
+The environment's data is concatenated and the original observation-action pairs are reconstructed.

 ![obs-action-output](/readme_images/obs_action/pairs_output.png)